Information for adults

 These will be given to the recipient with information about their vaccine: the date given and the date of appointment for their second or future doses.

-Vaccination Appointments
+Vaccination appointments

 Digital vaccine record